hdgarrood/purescript-sequences/README.md

 # purescript-sequences

-An efficient, general-purpose sequence type for PureScript.
+Various efficient sequence types for PureScript.

-The implementation uses 2-3 finger trees annotated with sizes, as described in the paper [_Finger Trees: A Simple General-Purpose Data Structure_][1], Ralf Hinze and Ross Paterson, Journal of Functional Programming 16:2 (2006) pp 197-217.
+The implementations are based on 2-3 finger trees, as described in the paper [_Finger Trees: A Simple General-Purpose Data Structure_][1], Ralf Hinze and Ross Paterson, Journal of Functional Programming 16:2 (2006) pp 197-217.

 Big props also go to [taku0](https://github.com/taku0) who did most of the initial work on this.